 ANTI DOPING

-9.1 The General Assembly may, by Resolution passed at a meeting of the General Assembly or by Regulation specify, amend, add to or revoke such procedures and policies as it thinks fit from time to time regarding to the prevention of and discipline in relation to drug abuse within lacrosse.
+9.1 The Board of Directors may, specify, amend, add to or revoke such procedures and policies as it thinks fit from time to time regarding to the prevention of and discipline in relation to drug abuse within lacrosse.
 Such resolutions may not put the Federation in violation or conflict with the WADA Anti-Doping Code.

 9.2 The Federation adopts the protocols prescribed by the World Anti-Doping Agency (WADA).